inaimathi/kicktracker/README.md

 	- [`/custom/ryan laukat`](http://kicktracker.inaimathi.ca/custom/ryan laukat) *(the feed for Red Raven games)*
 	- [`/custom/robot`](http://kicktracker.inaimathi.ca/custom/robot) *(the feed for robots and robot-related stuff)*

 All feeds are sorted in descending order of launch-date.
+Only live projects are shown.

 #### Server